NauticEd Sailing Certification

 Top

-Although NauticEd recommends that all students gain practical instruction through an accredited Sailing School, it also recognizes that in many cases sailors feel they are already proficient in boat handling skills and choose not to go to a practical school.
-In this case then, Students still gain the sailing certification rank and level, however the Verified Proficiency mark is left off their logbook resume.
+Although NauticEd recommends that all students gain practical instruction through an accredited Sailing School, it also recognizes that in many cases sailors feel they are already competent in boat handling skills and choose not to go to a practical school.
+In this case then, Students still gain the sailing resume rank and level, however the Verified Competency Mark is left off their logbook resume.

 Top

 The Logbook Resume is securely protected.
-Only persons given express permission by the student can view the Logbook Resume.
+Only persons given express permission via their secret logbook code by the student can view the Logbook Resume.

 Top

-What is the cost for the NauticEd Certification and Logbook Tracking system?
+What is the cost for the NauticEd Resume and Logbook Tracking system?

-Students pay for online classes and on the water instruction, but the entire certification and logbook tracking system is at no cost.
+Students pay for online classes and on the water instruction, but the entire sailing resume and logbook tracking system is at completely FREE.

-• Take the NauticEd Skipper Course and the Maneuvering Under Power Clinic.
+• Take the NauticEd Skipper Course and the Maneuvering Under Power Cours.

-• At anytime you can begin building your Logbook Resume.
+• At anytime you can begin building your FREE Logbook Resume.

-• Download the iphone application to log your everyday experience.
-On your iPhone search for "NauticEd" or
+• Download the iPhone application to log your everyday experience.
+On your iPhone App store search for "NauticEd" or go to our Sailing Apps page.